pantrypoints/sp/content/en/research/smith/philosophy/chapter-3.md

 - not much rested on
 - not attempted to be very particularly and distinctly explained

 It requires no great precision in the ideas and passes through the indolent imagination, accustomed to substitute words in the room of ideas.
-Upon an attentive consideration, it=
+Upon an attentive consideration, it:
 - vanishes
 - becomes altogether incomprehensible
 - eludes the imagination’s grasp